-Our absolute priority at this time is to ensure the health, safety and wellbeing of the University's staff, students and visitors.
+Our absolute priority at this time is to ensure the health, safety and wellbeing of the University's staff, students and visitors, while still enabling the University to function as it needs to.

 In the Staff Guide you will find many useful resources to guide you during these challenging times.
 In March, we featured guidance on home working, health and wellbeing, and online security, and have added to this over subsequent months.